gordoni/aiplanner/README.md

 ## Implementation

-  - Runs on Ubuntu 16.04 Linux and possibly other systems.
+  - Runs on Ubuntu 20.04 Linux and possibly other systems.

-  - AIPlanner is written in Python, on top of Ray RLlib and Tensorflow, with calls out to GNUPLOT.
+  - AIPlanner is written in Python, on top of Ray RLlib and PyTorch, with calls out to GNUPLOT.

   - The Opal backend is written in Java with call outs to R and GNUPLOT.